Stevenson University: Athletics

 Stevenson teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Mustangs are a member of the Middle Atlantic Conference (MAC).
-Stevenson used to compete in the Capital Athletic Conference from 2007–08 to 2011–12.
+Stevenson used to compete in the Capital Athletic Conference(now the Coast-to-Coast Conference [C2C]) from 2007–08 to 2011–12.

 Men's sports include baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, tennis, track & field, volleyball and swimming.
 Women's sports include basketball, cross country, field hockey, golf, ice hockey, lacrosse, soccer, softball, tennis, track & field (indoor and outdoor), volleyball (indoor and beach), and swimming.
 Men's and women's ice hockey compete in the United Collegiate Hockey Conference.

+In 2016, Stevenson University became the first NCAA Division III Institution to add Women's Beach Volleyball as a collegiate sport.
+This is also the same year men's ice hockey began their first season of competition.
+In Spring of 2022, Stevenson broadened their sport count to 28 with the addition of Acrobatics & Tumbling, a competitive sport with similarities to cheer, gymnastics, and stunt.
+In September of that same year, Stevenson began their first season of competition for their 29th sport, Men's Beach Volleyball, hosting the USA Volleyball Men's Beach Collegiate Challenge tournament for the first time that year.

-In 2013, the Stevenson Mustangs men's lacrosse team took home the 2013 Division III national championship, the first National Championship of any kind for the school.
+In 2013, the Stevenson Mustangs men's lacrosse team took home the 2013 Division III national championship, the first national championship of any kind for the school.
 They advanced to the finals after defeating their rival Salisbury University.
 Overall, as of Fall 2018, Stevenson has won 39 conference championships.